 To delete a group, change its name, or download the list of users in a group, click on the group name.
 At the top of the page you’ll see the group title above the list of users in the group.
 To the right of the group title you’ll see three icons: Export this Group, a pencil (to rename), and a trash can (to delete).

-If you're a Team Plan user, however, then please follow the steps below to add more licenses to your account.
-Please note that the total price for a team plan is calculated on a pro rate basis, based on today's date and the end date of your yearly subscription.
+If you're a Team Plan user, then please follow the steps below to add more licenses to your account.
+Please note that the total price for a team plan is calculated on a prorated basis, based on today's date and the end date of your yearly subscription.

-5. Select how many additional licenses you require and proceed to the payment page
+Under Subscription, click on Buy more Team Plan licenses.
+Select how many additional licenses you require and proceed to the payment page.

 If an employee has left your organization, you can remove them from your account and an additional license will be freed up, which can then be utilized by a new employee.